mggg/mggg.github.io/_posts/2024-05-28-gerrysuite.md

 ### Wrappers for diverse sampling methods

-The main Markov chain technique provided in GerryChain is called ReCom, or recombination, first introduced by DeFord, Duchin, Najt, and Solomon.
+The main Markov chain technique implemented in GerryChain is called ReCom, or recombination, first introduced by DeFord, Duchin, Najt, and Solomon.
 Lab alum Parker Rule created a blazingly fast implementation of both regular ReCom and of a reversible variant called RevReCom in the high-performance programming language Rust.
 The Rust implementation lets users do bigger and more complicated runs than are possible in Python alone, for instance enabling block-level runs on large